 This is a sectional method of pipe relining – and can be more cost effective when there is only a single or few areas that need to be repaired along a pipe that’s otherwise in good working order.
 These silicate resin infused patches are installed to fix the affected areas.
 So if you’ve only got one, two or a few cracks, this could be your best option.

-If your junction needs to be relined due to tree roots, then by Australian standards, you’ll need a junction patch installed that covers 300mm past the break, to prevent tree roots regaining access.
+If your junction needs to be relined, then by standards, a junction patch should be installed that covers 300mm past the break.

 How Much Does Pipe Relining Cost?

 There are a lot of factors that affect the cost of pipe relining, such as access to the pipe, the material it’s made from, the amount of damage and size of the pipe.
 There are also different pipe relining methods we offer including inversion pipe relining and patch pipe relining.

 All these things will factor into the cost of your pipe relining.
 Find out more about How Much Pipe Relining Costs.